ModelTC/MQBench/docs/source/user_guide/PTQ/advanced.rst

 Code Snippets
 ^^^^^^^^^^^^^

 You can follow this snippet to start your mission with MQBench!
-You can find config details in `here <https://github.com/ModelTC/MQBench/tree/main/application/imagenet_example/PTQ/configs>`_, and you can find algorithm details in :doc:`../algorithm/advanced_ptq`.

 .. code-block:: python
     :linenos: